Pull Up With CJ McCollum - Podcasts To Listen To

 While listening to the first few episodes I found myself becoming more interested in the league as a whole and especially interested in the thoughts and activities of McCollum.
 Having this kind of communication from a player in the league while the season is going on is a rare glimpse into the psyche of a high-level performer who is right in the heart of their battles.

-From the limited episodes of this upstart show, Pull Up seems like it will be about the desires, joys, and struggles of life told through the platform of NBA basketball.
+Pull Up is about the desires, joys, and struggles of life told through the platform of NBA basketball.
 McCollum does not waste any time bringing on star-studded guests either, quickly tapping his network to have the future hall of famer Dwayne Wade grace the show on episode #2.

 For NBA fans, Pull Up is a must.
 For casual sports fans or for individuals attracted to content steeped in the culture of peak performance, do give this show a chance too.

-There is a human element getting revealed early on, conveyed by McCollum in an easy going yet entertaining manner, that seems to transcend hoops.
+There is a human element tied into the sports discussions, conveyed by McCollum in an easy-going yet entertaining manner, that seems to transcend hoops.

 Please Leave A Comment

 Are you a fan of Pull Up?
 What about the show has captured your attention?
-What other sports podcasts do you listen to and how do they differ or align with Pull Up?
+What other sports podcasts do you listen to?
 Please leave a comment.
 We would love to hear from you.